samsheffield/Narrative_Design/docs/week1.md

 ### If you need help with these games...
 Feeling stuck?
 Parser games such as these can be a little confusing at first.
 [Here](/docs/assets/documents/play-if-card.pdf) is a handy IF-for-beginners visual guide by Andrew Plotkin and Leah Albaugh that may help.

 ### Now what??
 Take notes.
 What did you like?
 Dislike?
-Find interesting?
+Something that caused a reaction in you?
+Somethingn you didn't understand?
 Favorite moments?

+__Come to class next week with a an open-ended discussion question related to each of the games you played.__ I'm not collecting these, we'll just be talking.

-We'll play some more games next week and you will use this as part of your first writing assignment (a reflection).
+We'll also play some more games next week and you will use this as part of your first writing assignment (a reflection).

 # Upcoming Events